k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 - How to query data.

-Please open the Fabric runtime environment.
+NTT -> Prepare class to open the Fabric runtime environment.
 You can either:

 1. Log in to the **Fabric Linux server**.